GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/api-callbacks.md

     - description: Updated data of a media object.
         - `originalId` :
             - type: `number`
-            - description: Id of a media of which this element is an altered version of.
+            - description: ID of a media of which this element is an altered version of.

         - `mediaId` :
             - type: `number`
-            - description: Id of a video of which this element is a poster.
+            - description: ID of a video of which this element is a poster.

         - `storyId` :
             - type: `number`
-            - description: Id of a story of which this element is a poster.
+            - description: ID of a story of which this element is a poster.

         - `templateId` :
             - type: `number`
-            - description: Id of a template of which this element is a poster.
+            - description: ID of a template of which this element is a poster.

         - `isMuted` :
             - type: `boolean`